-Within Australian waters, the Commonwealth and the states and the Northern Territory have established arrangements, known as offshore constitutional settlement (OCS) arrangements, defining fisheries management responsibilities for commercial fisheries.
-In some fisheries off northern and western Australia the responsibility for management is jointly managed by Joint Authorities with representation by the Commonwealth and variously the Northern Territory, Queensland, Western Australia and the Torres Strait Regional Authority
+In some fisheries off northern and western Australia the responsibility for management is jointly managed by Joint Authorities with representation between the Commonwealth and the relevant states and territories, and the Torres Strait Regional Authority.

-The Commonwealth has generally limited its jurisdiction to commercial fishing, with the state/Northern Territory governments assuming responsibility for recreational fishing.
+The Commonwealth has generally limited its jurisdiction to commercial fishing, with state and Northern Territory governments assuming responsibility for recreational and Indigenous fishing.